Feuermagier/autograder/Test_Framework.md

 ## Syntax
 The `core` module contains a framework for testing in checks in `src/test/java/de/firemage/autograder/core/framework`.
 It allows you to create tests simply by writing valid Java code and inserting so-called *meta comments* that specify e.g. where the Autograder is expected to find problems.
-Meta comments are enclosed in `/*#` and `#*/`, i.e. they are valid Java block comments with additional `#` characters.
+Meta comments are valid Java comments with additional '#' characters: Either block comments denoted by `/*#` and `#*/` or line comments denoted by `//#`.
-The framework will parse them and remove the comments before passing the code to the Autograder, so that they do no impact the actual source code to check.
+The framework will parse them and remove the comments before passing the code to the Autograder, so that they do not impact the actual source code to check.
-In particular, they can be also used within standard Java strings and comments.
+In particular, meta block comments can be used inside of standard Java strings and comments.

 The content of a meta comment consists of up to three parts, separated by semicolons:
-`/*# <tag> ; <optional comment> ;  <optional expected problem type> #*/`
-Whitespace around the parts is ignored.
+`<tag> ; <optional comment> ;  <optional expected problem type>` Whitespace around the parts is ignored.
 The first part must be a tag from the following table: